volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 This plugin is designed to use brutefir with volumio2

 It will provide :
- -A automated installation
+- A automated installation
- -A loopback device setting for alsa
+- A loopback device setting for alsa

- -The use of custom filter - for DRC digital room correction
+- The use of custom filter - for DRC digital room correction

- -A multiband equalizer
+- A multiband equalizer
 	with gain for each band
 	with phase setting for each band (not implemented yet)
 - A stereo to binaural filtering using BAUER alsa ladspa plugin